 Price of this trip is $3500 for each wanderer.
 The price for couples is $6800.

-This Croatia Food & Wine Trip is designed for active wanderers.
+This Island Hopping in Southern Croatia Food & Wine Trip is designed for active wanderers.
 If you have questions about physical specifics of this trip, please contact us.
 Trip prices are based on accommodation (4 star hotels) and a American tour guide for duration of the trip.
 All trips will have an orientation (in person if geography suffices) for all guests approximately 4 weeks before departure.

 Deposit Requirement: A deposit is required immediately with each booking request.
 A booking cannot be guaranteed without a deposit.